Verne Troyer got a 'Tesla' for Christmas and it's amazing

 Troyer's latest video on YouTube is all about his new Tesla.
 But it's not a P100D or anything like that.
 It's the Radio Flyer Tesla Model S for Kids, a scaled-down electric car that stays true to the original model's design.
 It has a top speed of 6 mph, a 3.5-hour charge time and a 3.5-mm audio input so you can play music through its built-in speakers.

 The video follows Troyer as he unboxes his new Tesla, cleaning it off and reading through the instructions.
 He points out that, at 48 years old, he's a bit past the recommended age range for the Tesla, but it's a perfect fit otherwise.
 He even does a few little burnouts at the beginning, proof that electric motors bring the torque no matter how big or small they are.
-Can't imagine those plastic tires would smell too good once they started roasting, though.
+Can't imagine those plastic tires would smell too good once they start roasting, though.

-At a suggested retail price of $499, the Tesla Model S for Kids isn't as expensive as the full-size model, but relatively speaking, it's still a bit pricey.
+At a suggested retail price of $499, the Tesla Model S for Kids isn't as expensive as the full-size model, but relatively speaking, it's still pricey.
 But as Verne Troyer and Roadshow both know, the size is irrelevant as long as you're having a good time driving it.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.